Sillosuchus

-Sillosuchus is a genus of shuvosaurid poposauroid archosaur that lived in South America during the Late Triassic period.
+Sillosuchus is a genus of large (femur length = 47 cm in the holotype) shuvosaurid poposauroid archosaur that lived in South America during the Late Triassic period.
 Shuvosaurids were an unusual family of reptiles belonging to the group Poposauroidea; although their closest modern relatives are crocodilians, they were bipedal and lightly armored, with dinosaur-like hip and skull structures.
 Based on skull remains from members of the family such as Effigia, they were also toothless and likely beaked herbivores.